"We Charge Genocide"

 The 1951 Black Lives Matter Campaign

-by Susan Glenn
+by Susan A. Glenn

 See map of 152 killings below

-More than sixty years ago, the Civil Rights Congress (affiliated with the Communist Party) engaged in a campaign to hold the United States accountable for genocide against African Americans.
+In 1951, the Civil Rights Congress (affiliated with the Communist Party) engaged in a campaign to hold the United States accountable for genocide against African Americans.
 Below are the 152 incidents that the Civil Rights Congress offered as evidence in support of this claim.
 These killings of unarmed Black men and women by police and by lynch mobs took place between 1945 and 1951.
 They are displayed on the interactive map and detailed one by one in a descriptive list below.

 The Genocide Convention defined “genocide” as “acts committed to destroy, in whole or in part, a national, ethnical, or religious group as such.”
 These “acts” included “killing members of the group,” “causing serious bodily or mental harm to members of the group,” and “deliberately inflicting on the group conditions of life calculated to bring about its physical destruction in whole or in part.”
 In addition to the “attempt to commit genocide,” other punishable offenses defined by the Convention included “conspiracy to commit genocide,” “direct and public incitement to commit genocide,” and “complicity in genocide.”
 Another distinctive feature of the Genocide Convention was that it made the crime of genocide a punishable offense under international law whether it was committed “in time of peace or in time of war.”